chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [CPU inference](https://huggingface.co/docs/transformers/en/perf_infer_cpu)
 - [ ] [NoMAD-Attention: Efficient LLM Inference on CPUs Through Multiply-add-free Attention](https://arxiv.org/abs/2403.01273)
 - [ ] ⭐ [A Quantitative Analysis and Guidelines of Data Streaming Accelerator in Modern Intel Xeon Scalable Processors](https://dl.acm.org/doi/10.1145/3620665.3640401): use CPU for DL, accepted by ASPLOS'24

+#### Inference on personal device

+Inspired by AI PC, open up a new area.

+- [ ] [FlexGen: High-Throughput Generative Inference of Large Language Models with a Single GPU](https://arxiv.org/abs/2303.06865): inference a 30B model with a 16GB GPU, accepted by ICML'23
+- [ ] [LLM as a System Service on Mobile Devices](https://arxiv.org/abs/2403.11805): an intro for LLM on private devices
+- [ ] [PowerInfer: Fast Large Language Model Serving with a Consumer-grade GPU](https://arxiv.org/abs/2312.12456): based on sparsity in NN Layers

 #### Heterogeneous or decentralized environments